Pilot Projects

 Eligibility

-Investigators with faculty appointments at Brown, URI, Care New England, Lifespan, the VA Providence Healthcare System, and other degree-granting institutions in Rhode Island are eligible to apply for the Pilot awards.
+Investigators with faculty appointments at Brown, URI, Care New England, Lifespan, and the VA Providence Healthcare System are eligible to apply for the Pilot awards.

 Postdoctoral graduates, medical residents, and fellows are also eligible to apply for the awards contingent upon a letter from their department chair stating that they will have a faculty appointment upon receipt of the award.